|Abbreviation||FT / PT|

 - MSc(Real Estate) majoring in:

 The programme is professionally accredited by the Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB).
 The Urban Development major is professionally accredited by the Hong Kong Institute of Surveyors (HKIS) for the General Practice Division and the Planning and Development Division.

 Mode of Attendance

-Part Time (two years, with classes on evenings and Saturdays)
+Part Time (usually two to three years, with classes on evenings and Saturdays)

 Medium of Instruction